 What’s the evidence?

 There have been concerns about digital amnesia, where people are more likely to forget information now that we can so easily look it up online.
-However, this is a phenomenon that goes back before we had the Internet.
+However, our brains are great at outsourcing and this is a phenomenon that goes back before we had the Internet.
 We have always been forgetful when we know we can draw upon someone else’s expertise.

 Detox your way to a better work-life balance